augiedoggie/NowOpen/ReadMe.md

 *After the build finishes you may need to run the launcher once(and possibly reboot) for it to show up in the Haiku `Open with...` menu or `FileTypes` application*

-### Creating a new predefined launcher

-Make a copy of the [LauncherTemplate.rdef](Source/LauncherTemplate.rdef) file in the [Source](Source) directory and rename it to the name of your launcher.
-Configuration is done by editing a few lines in the rdef file.
-You must set the `app_signature`, the `file_types`, and the `LaunchCommand` resources before building the launcher.
-You must then add it to the [Jamfile](Jamfile) with a command like `BuildLauncher MyApp ;`